-At an intersection with stop signs on one road, but not the other, the stopped vehicle must yield the right of way to any vehicle in or about to enter the intersection on the road that has no stop sign.
+At an intersection with stop signs on one road but not the other, the stopped vehicle must yield the right of way to any vehicle in or about to enter the intersection on the road with no stop sign.

 Where a county road intersects with a lesser (municipal or private) unpaved road, the right of way belongs to vehicles on the county road.

 Many motorcycle accidents occur when one of the vehicles involved turns left across an opposing lane of traffic, either at an intersection or on a two-lane road at the entrance to, say, a shopping center or private driveway.